The strata voting process

 Generally all strata lots will have one vote.
 In some cases, a strata lot may have more votes, if the number of votes are set out in the "Form W: Schedule of Voting Rights" which has been filed in the Land Title Office.
 A Form W cannot be filed for strata developments that are exclusively residential, unless it relates to a plan amendment.

-Unless the Form W has been approved by the Superintendent of Real Estate or relates to a plan amendment, it should state that:
+Unless the Form W has been approved by the BC Financial Services Authority or relates to a plan amendment, it should state that:

 - all residential strata lots in mixed use developments have one vote each